kopia/kopia/site/content/docs/Features/_index.md

 * Multiple users or computers can share the same repository: if different users have the same files, the files are uploaded only once as Kopia deduplicates content across the entire repository.

 > NOTE: Kopia allows one password per repository, and there is currently no access control mechanism within repository.
 If you share a repository with someone else, then you must also share your password with them and they will have access to your data.
-Therefore, make sure you trust all the other users/computers that you share a repository with, because they will have access to your password and data!
+Therefore, make sure you trust all the other users/computers that you share a repository with!

 ### Policies Control What and How Files/Directories are Saved in Snapshots